merihcavdar/merihcavdar/README.md

 - 👋 Hi, I’m @merihcavdar
-- 👀 I can summorize myself as a dedicated self-learner.
+- 👀 I can summarize myself as a dedicated self-learner.
 I got C1 certificates in English, German and French languages self-learning.
 - 👀 For software development, I can spot the need for learn in myself and take courses on various sources.
 Especially, Udemy and Linkedin-Learning platforms.
 - 👀 I’m experienced in Flutter & Dart language and all the related technologies such as:
 - ✨ Native App Development: Swift, Kotlin